 The farm property is on the fertile flood plain of Wallkill river in New Paltz farmed for hundreds of years even before the Heugonet settlors bought it from the Native Americans.
 According to Ag Census of 19th century, the Heugonets grew profuse vegetable crops and grains.
 There was a large dairy on this farm in the early 20th Century.
+Berries grew really well on the property.
 We bought the sub-divided property in 2016 from previous owners who had hay/horses.
-The property is suitable for organic certification - that we plan to apply for in beginning of 2017.
+The property is suitable and eligible for organic certification - that we plan to apply for soon.

 Infrastructure and equipment:

 Temprary Electric fencing.
 We need to put permanent Deer fencing around the perimeter of the whole farm.
 We hope to do so in October.

 We have water access from Wallkill river but we are not on the bank so we need to pull for about 3000'.
 A permanent irrigation system is being put into place from the river that would connect to the sprinklers.
 Currently the liimted fields are being irrigated by a pond.
 This pond is fed from an almost year round stream from the Shangunk mountains.